 Racing harnesses manufactured for motorsport in countries, or for racing series that fall under the FIA regulation, must carry the appropriate FIA labels.
 FIA-labelled belts are valid for five [5] years from last day of the year of manufacture unless regulated differently by the sanctioning body of the motorsport in which you are participating.
 The last year of FIA validity is indicated on the label.
-Each separate strap assembly is labelled.
+Each separate strap assembly is labelled with a FIA main label or a FIA identification label.

-example of a FIA homologation label
+example of a FIA homologation main label